sebsauvage/Shaarli/doc/md/Community-and-related-software.md

 ### Server apps

+- [Shaarli Archiver](https://github.com/sebw/shaarli-archiver) - Shaarli and SingleFile to archive your bookmarks
 - [shaarchiver](https://github.com/nodiscc/shaarchiver) - Archive your Shaarli bookmarks and their content
 - [shaarli-river](https://github.com/mknexen/shaarli-river) - An aggregator for shaarlis with many features
 - [Shaarlo](https://github.com/DMeloni/shaarlo) - An aggregator for shaarlis with many features